Investing in Commercial Property for Sale in Columbus, Ohio? The Complete Beginner’s Guide!

-During the real estate due diligence process, a responsible CRE investor will spend weeks scrupulously inspecting all aspects of the commercial property for sale.
+During the commercial real estate due diligence process, a responsible CRE investor will spend weeks scrupulously inspecting all aspects of the commercial property for sale.
 They must ensure that there are minimal or zero surprises post-purchase.
 As such, investors must verify the seller, financials, and property obligations (i.e., zoning).

 Many commercial property investors don’t realize that they also have the opportunity to request that the due diligence period begins after the seller provides each necessary piece of information.
 Seasoned commercial property investors know that money need not be spent until after performing their review.